AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-MatrixLibrary.markdown

 	^ array getHandle
 ```

-An handy method useful in the testing is `asArray`.
-We will use it when verifying that matrix are properly created:
+A handy method useful in the test is `asArray`.
+We will use it when verifying that a matrix is properly created:

 ```Smalltalk
 MMatrix>>asArray